 Building social resilience complements, and is complemented by, economic resilience.
 The Region's efforts to improve the quality of life of its people's will be advanced through the following strategies in the planning period:

-- following strategies in the planning period: - Advancing Human Capital Development: Key Skills, Education Reform and Youth Development; - Mainstreaming Inclusiveness in Public Policy; - Advancing Initiatives for Health and Wellness; - Enhancing Citizen Security and Justice.
+- Advancing Human Capital Development: Key Skills, Education Reform and Youth Development; - Mainstreaming Inclusiveness in Public Policy; - Advancing Initiatives for Health and Wellness; - Enhancing Citizen Security and Justice.